FabianGosebrink/offering-solutions-html/homepage/content/blog/2015-02-08-wpf-callmembername-for-inotifypropertychanged.md

 ---
 title: WPF CallMemberName for INotifyPropertyChanged
 date: 2015-02-08
-tags: [ 'wpf']
+tags: ['wpf']
 image: aerial-view-of-laptop-and-notebook_bw_osc.jpg
 draft: false
 category: blog
-aliases: [
+aliases:
-    "/blog/articles/2015/02/08/wpf-callmembername-for-inotifypropertychanged/",
-]
+  ['/blog/articles/2015/02/08/wpf-callmembername-for-inotifypropertychanged/']
 ---

-In this blogpost I want to show you how to use WPF CallMemberName for INotifyPropertyChanged.
+In this blog post I want to show you how to use WPF CallMemberName for INotifyPropertyChanged.

-Regarding to this blogpost [here](http://offering.solutions/blog/articles/2014/09/14/wpf-basics-ii-the-inotifypropertychanged-interface/) I showed up how to implement the INotifyPropertyChanged.
+Regarding to this blog post [here](http://offering.solutions/blog/articles/2014/09/14/wpf-basics-ii-the-inotifypropertychanged-interface/) I showed up how to implement the INotifyPropertyChanged.

-Well with .Net-Framework 4.5 a new solution came up to make it even more simple:
+Well with .Net-Framework 4.5 a new solution came up to make it even more easy:

 Instead of the "old" (but working) base-class